Purpose

 Example 1: Import data from a local file to a table in OceanBase Database.

-Open a terminal or command prompt window and enter the following command to start the client.
+Open the terminal or command prompt window and execute the following command to start the client.

 Welcome to the OceanBase.
 Commands end with ; or \g.
 Your OceanBase connection id is 3221719526 Server version: OceanBase 4.2.2.0 (r100000022023121309-f536833402c6efe9364d5a4b61830a858ef24d82) (Built Dec 13 2023 09:58:18) Copyright (c) 2000, 2018, OceanBase and/or its affiliates.
 All rights reserved.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. obclient [test]>Notice